2020–21 Milwaukee Panthers men's basketball team

 The 2020–21 Milwaukee Panthers men's basketball team represented the University of Wisconsin–Milwaukee during the 2020–21 NCAA Division I men's basketball season.
-The Panthers, led by fourth-year head coach Pat Baldwin, played their home games at the Klotsche Center as members of the Horizon League.
+The Panthers, led by fourth-year head coach Pat Baldwin, played their home games at the Klotsche Center in Milwaukee, Wisconsin as members of the Horizon League.

+In a season limited due to the ongoing COVID-19 pandemic, the Panthers finished the season 10–12, 7–10 in Horizon League play, to finish in eighth place.
+They lost in the semifinals of the Horizon League tournament to Cleveland State.

 Previous season

-The Panthers finished the 2019–20 season 12–19, 7–11 in Horizon League play to finish in a tie for seventh place.
+The Panthers finished the 2019–20 season 12–19, 7–11 in Horizon League play, to finish in a tie for seventh place.
 They lost in the first round of the Horizon League tournament to Youngstown State.